 The Written Comprehensive Exam should focus on the topic of the proposed dissertation.
 It should include two chapters, use the most current APA Style, be double-spaced, and be in Times New Roman, 12 pt.
 Font.
-ChatGPT and other forms of AI cannot be used for any part of the writing of the exam.
-They can be used, however, to search for empirical literature.
+The following is a suggested outline for your written comprehensive exam, but the final organization will be determined by each student and their faculty members.
+Please note: Students should discuss guidelines for use of ChatGPT and other forms of AI with their advisor as these should not be used for assistance with writing the exam, but use of literature review and grammar tools are sometimes appropriate.